oracle/weblogic-kubernetes-operator/documentation/4.1/content/samples/azure-kubernetes-service/_index.md

     - Mutate the domain home configuration with additional model files supplied in a `ConfigMap`.
 Many such changes do not need to restart the entire domain for the change to take effect.
     - The model file syntax is far simpler and less error prone than the configuration override syntax, and, unlike configuration overrides, allows you to directly add data sources and JMS modules.

-- [Domain in PV]({{< relref "/samples/azure-kubernetes-service/domain-on-pv.md" >}}): running the WebLogic cluster on AKS with domain home in PV offers the following benefits:
+- [Domain on PV]({{< relref "/samples/azure-kubernetes-service/domain-on-pv.md" >}}): running the WebLogic cluster on AKS with domain home on PV offers the following benefits:

     - Use standard Oracle-provided images with patches installed.
     - No Docker environment required.
 You are able to run your business quickly without building knowledge of Docker.